-At St Joseph's Catholic Primary School we take E-Safety very seriously.
+At Saint Joseph's Catholic Primary School, we take E-Safety very seriously.
 Computers and computing are now an unavoidable part of everyday life and it now easier to access than ever before.

 The use of these exciting and innovative tools in school and at home has been shown to raise educational standards and promote pupil achievement.
 However, the use of these new technologies can put young people at risk within and outside the school.
 Some of the dangers they may face include:

-- Access to illegal, harmful or inappropriate images of other content. - Unauthorised access to/loss of/sharing personal information. - The risk of being subject to grooming by those with whom they make contact on the internet. - The sharing/distribution of personal images without an individual's consent or knowledge. - Inappropriate communication/contact with others, including strangers. - Cyber-bulling - Access to unsuitable video/internet games - An inability to evaluate the quality, accuracy and relevance of information on the internet. - Plagiarism and copyright infringement. - Illegal downloading of music or video files. - The potential for excessive use which may impact on the social and emotional development and learning of the young person.
+- Access to illegal, harmful or inappropriate images of other content. - Unauthorised access to/loss of/sharing personal information. - The risk of being subject to grooming by those with whom they make contact on the internet. - The sharing/distribution of personal images without an individual's consent or knowledge.

+- Inappropriate communication/contact with others, including strangers. - Cyber-bulling - Access to unsuitable video/internet games - An inability to evaluate the quality, accuracy and relevance of information on the internet. - Plagiarism and copyright infringement. - Illegal downloading of music or video files. - The potential for excessive use which may impact on the social and emotional development and learning of the young person.

 It is essential that we equip our children with the skills and knowledge to not only use digital technologies effectively but also safely and responsibly.
-As a result it is an important part of our school curriculum, building on the skills developed previously and teaching children the new skills that are now required.
+As a result, it is an important part of our school curriculum, building on the skills developed previously and teaching children the new skills that are now required.

-• A progressive e-Safety curriculum ensures that all pupils are able to develop skills to keep them safe online.

-- Opportunities for learning about e-Safety are part of PSHE and reinforced whenever technology is used. - The Rising Stars 'Switched on' scheme is used to ensure progression and coverage - The school provides opportunities for pupils to consider cyberbullying as part of Anti-Bullying week in the autumn term. - Opportunities are taken whenever possible to reinforce messages of a healthy life style. - The school has an e-safety policy in place that details how the principles of e-safety will be promoted and monitored.
+- A progressive e-Safety curriculum ensures that all pupils are able to develop skills to keep them safe online. - Opportunities for learning about e-Safety are part of PSHE and reinforced whenever technology is used. - The school provides opportunities for pupils to consider cyberbullying as part of Anti-Bullying week in the autumn term. - The school has an e-safety policy in place that details how the principles of e-safety will be promoted and monitored.